icarus-sullivan/react-websocket/README.md

 ![npm downloads total](https://img.shields.io/npm/dt/@lawcket/react-websocket.svg) ![npm version](https://img.shields.io/npm/v/@lawcket/react-websocket.svg) ![npm license](https://img.shields.io/npm/l/@lawcket/react-websocket.svg)

 # @lawcket/react-websocket
-A slim React Websocket implementation for React 16.8+
+A slim Websocket implementation for React 16+.
+The libray uses the standard browser WebSocket so 'should' be supported in React-Native, it also uses *React.Fragment* and does not create a new div element.

 ### Installation
 ```